-True story: Lane Kiffin has entered the 'Taylor Swift' phase in trolling Nick Saban
+True story: Lane Kiffin has entered the Taylor Swift phase in trolling Nick Saban

 Kiffin is also a big defender of Saban.
 He praises him constantly and mocks media suggestions that Alabama’s dynasty is over.
 It was Saban, after all, who helped turn around Kiffin’s career after he was fired by USC.

-Kiffin spent three seasons (2014-16) as Alabama’s offensive coordinator, modernizing the offense and making Tuscaloosa attractive to truly elite quarterbacks which spurred a run of Jalen Hurts, Tua Tagliaova, Mac Jones and Bryce Young.
+Kiffin spent three seasons (2014-16) as Alabama’s offensive coordinator, modernizing the offense and making Tuscaloosa attractive to truly elite quarterbacks which spurred a run of Jalen Hurts, Tua Tagovailoa, Mac Jones and Bryce Young.

-Saban also dramatically fired Kiffin after a 2016 College Football Playoff semifinal victory over Washington, in part because Bama only scored 24 points but also because Kiffin was about to leave to be head coach at FAU.
-The Tide went onto lose the national title game to Clemson, but Saban never expressed any regret in canning Kiffin mid-playoffs.
+Saban also dramatically fired Kiffin after a 2016 College Football Playoff semifinal victory over Washington, in part because Bama scored only 24 points but also because Kiffin was about to leave to be head coach at FAU.
+The Tide went on to lose the national title game to Clemson, but Saban never expressed any regret in canning Kiffin mid-playoffs.

 So maybe it’s complicated.